Co2

 Lastly, logging contributed another 5.25 million hectares in damages.

-What about other living inhabitants?
+What about other living inhabitants aside from trees?
 How does the biodiversity get affected by deforestation?
 According to the Global Living Planet index, which measures the diversity and abundance of living beings in a given region, there have been significant changes in animal populations since its initial conception, strongly linked with habitat loss related to deforestation.
-Between the year 1970 and 2020, the majority of continents has seen a decrease, with some anomalies such as the year 1990, which featured a major spike in (some region).